-Vehicles that are driven in a reckless or dangerous manner can be impounded under the Road Traffic Act 1974.
+Vehicles that are driven in a reckless or dangerous manner can be impounded under the Act.
 WA Police also have the power to impound vehicles used to exceed the speed limit by 45 km/h or more.
 A person who has their vehicle impounded by police is responsible for all associated costs including towing and storage.

-Under Section 61(3)(a) of the Act, a first offence of dangerous driving can attract a fine of up to 60 penalty units.
-For a second offence, a person can be fined up to 120 penalty unit and/or imprisoned for up to nine months.
+Under section 61(3)(a) of the Act, a first offence of dangerous driving can attract a fine of up to 60 penalty units.
+For a second offence, a person can be fined up to 120 penalty units and/or imprisoned for up to nine months.

 The court must also suspend the offender’s licence for 12 months.

 A person charged with dangerous driving may instead be convicted of an offence of careless driving) or hooning, depending on the circumstances of the offence

 A person commits an offence under section 60 of the Act if they drive in a reckless manner.
 This includes driving at speed or in any other way that is inherently dangerous to the public or to any person.